marknotton/craft-plugin-image/README.md

 ## Images

 This filter will query an asset field type and list out all the available image assets as per the settings.

-> If you just want to get one single image, you can use "image" instead of "images".
+If you just want to get one single image, you can use "image" instead of "images".
+This essentially sets the 'url' option to 'true'.

 ### Usage:
 When using the image filter on a entry, you must define the field type handle.